jaidTw/ctf-writeups/sect-2018/puppetmatroyshka.md

 $ 7z x output -oextracted
 ```

-Take a look at the extracted filesystem, I see a file `2501` and a very large journal file, si first check the `2501` out.
+Take a look at the extracted filesystem, I see a file `2501` and a very large journal file, so let's first check the `2501` out.
 ```
 $ cd extracted
 $ file output~